Admission to one of the following programmes is required:

 MA Philosophy 120 EC: specialisation Philosophy in World Traditions

-This core seminar in the 1-year Global and Comparative Philosophy MA degree and 2-year Philosophy in World Traditions MA degree will introduce the student to different modern approaches to doing scholarship in intercultural philosophy.
-Modern commentarial works will be studied that feature textual, hermeneutic and comparative methods for elucidating philosophical ideas across cultural boundaries.
-The course will focus specifically on the interpretation and evaluation of classical South and East Asian traditions of thought in contemporary scholarship, with a view to equipping the student with methodological alternatives in approaching their own eventual thesis projects on the MA level.
+This core seminar in the 1-year Global and Comparative Philosophy MA degree and 2-year Philoosophy in World Traditions MA. degree will introduce the student to different approaches to doing scholarship in intercultural philosophy.
+Both classical and modern commentarial works will be studied that feature textual, hermenetic, evaluative and comparative methods for elucidating philosophical ideas across cultural boundaries.

 This course aims to familiarize MA students with different approaches to conducting intercultural philosophical scholarship and assist them in reflecting on their own preferred scholarly approaches.